-Skilled Bankruptcy Lawyer Serving Salt Lake City
+Skilled Bankruptcy Lawyer Serving Salt Lake City Clients

 If you are currently considering filing for Chapter 7, Chapter 11 or Chapter 13 bankruptcy, we will take the time to learn about your circumstances and craft a creative solution that benefits all involved.
 You’re not alone — give us a call today.

 Generally speaking, Chapter 7 bankruptcy allows an individual to wipe out their debts and start over fresh.
-Chapter 7 bankruptcy is a liquidation process in which a trustee collects all of your assets and sells those that are not exempt.
+Chapter 7 bankruptcy is a liquidation process in which a trustee collects all of your assets and sells those that are not protected.
 The net proceeds from the liquidation are then distributed to your creditors with a commission taken by your trustee.
-Certain debts, such as child support, alimony, student loans, fraudulent debts and trust fund taxes, may not be discharged during a Chapter 7 bankruptcy.
+Certain debts, such as child support, alimony, student loans, fraudulent debts, and trust fund taxes, may not be discharged during a Chapter 7 bankruptcy.
 Secured debt may be eliminated, but the collateral — i.e. your house, car and/or other property — may be reclaimed by creditors or sold on your behalf.

-Exemptions from Seizure, Foreclosure, Creditor Harassment & Repossession
+Stopping Seizure, Foreclosure, Creditor Harassment, & Repossession

 When you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, your voluntary petition constitutes an “order for relief” that triggers an automatic stay.
 If your home has already been scheduled for a foreclosure sale, the transaction will be delayed for the duration of the bankruptcy proceedings (generally 3-4 months).